silverorange/accessible-google-places-autocomplete/README.md

 Type: `function`

 Callback function that returns a [Google Place Result](https://developers.google.com/maps/documentation/javascript/reference/3.exp/places-service#PlaceResult) object when an address is selected.
-Consider using a package like the [parseGooglePlace](https://www.npmjs.com/package/parse-google-place) to read the value.
+Consider using a package like [parseGooglePlace](https://www.npmjs.com/package/parse-google-place) to read the value.

 ## License